Hanamasagar: PIN Code

 Post office is in Kambagi and head Post office is in Sarawad.

 Transportation

 State highway 55 passes over Hanamasagar.

 The village is well connected to district headquarter Vijayapur via Kambagi through Babaleshwar.

 Climate and Temperature

 Village has a semi-arid climate.
-It has an average elevation of 606 metres (1988 ft).
+It has an average elevation of 606metres (1988ft).

 The climate is generally dry and healthy.
 In summer, especially in April and May it is too hot; at that time the temperature lays between 40 degree Celsius to 42 degree Celsius.
 In winter season, from November to January the temperature is between 20 degree Celsius to 30 degree Celsius.
 Usually the district has dry weather, so the humidity varies from 10% to 30%.